Tākuta Whakaora Whatu

 You also need to be registered with the Medical Council of New Zealand.

-- Royal Australian and New Zealand College of Ophthalmologists website - information on ophthalmologist training
+- Royal Australian and New Zealand College of Ophthalmologists website - ophthalmologist training

-- Medical Council of New Zealand website - information on ophthalmologist training
+- Medical Council of New Zealand website - ophthalmologist training

 The Vulnerable Children Act 2014 means that if you have certain serious convictions, you can’t be employed in a role where you are responsible for, or work alone with, children.